• Skip to primary navigation

 • Green peppers, Red peppers, Thyme, Oregano, Red Wine, etc.

-The traditional way of serving this Carne con Tomate is with cooked potatoes, like fried, roasted, or even mashed.
+The traditional way of serving this Carne con Tomate is with cooked potatoes, like my recipe for French Fries made from scratch, or these simple roasted potatoes.
 Rice or pasta is also a favorite.

-Can I make this recipe in the Crock Pot/Slow Cooker?
+Can I make this Carne con Tomate recipe in the Crock Pot/Slow Cooker?

 Yes!
 See the instructions below or follow the instructions on your Instant Pot (affiliate link).
 For tender and juicy meat, I recommend cooking it for about 20 minutes per pound on high pressure (the manual setting), plus 15 minutes of natural release.